Robert Sayer

-Robert Sayer (1725–1794) was a leading publisher and seller of prints, maps and maritime charts in Georgian Britain.
+Robert Sayer (1725 – 29 January 1794) was a leading publisher and seller of prints, maps, and maritime charts in Georgian Britain.
 He was based near the Golden Buck on 53 Fleet Street in London.

 Printing Business

-Sayer's brother James married the widowed Mary Overton, daughter-in-law of John Overton the printseller.
+Sayer's brother James married the widowed Mary Overton, daughter-in-law of John Overton the print seller.
 Sayer became her assistant, being called manager of the Golden Buck by 1748, and in this way gradually took over the existing Overton business as a going concern.

 John Bennett, who began as a servant to Sayer in 1760, and later an apprentice (1765) and a free journeyman (1774), eventually partnered with Sayer with one-third share in the Fleet Street business.
 The business traded as Sayer & Bennett.
 In 1781, Bennett was admitted to Dr Thomas Monro's Brook House asylum in Clapton.
 Sayer would seek to dissolve the partnership in 1785 based on Bennett's mental condition.
 Bennett later died in 1787.
 Upon the partnership dissolution, the business was renamed Sayer & Co. or Robert Sayer & Co., probably a reference to his assistants Robert Laurie and James Whittle.

 Sayer published atlases and other cartographic works, publishing the Mundane System (1774) of Samuel Dunn and the famous North American Pilot (1775), which included important charts made by the great circumnavigator and explorer Captain James Cook.

 Sayer also had an "almost complete set of copies" of painter William Hograth's plates and sold prints at prices that undercut those of Hogarth's widow and printseller, Jane Hogarth.